 There are also significant differences in the way the Pisco brandy is made.
 In Chile, the Pisco brandy is aged in oak barrels which is not the case for Peruvian Pisco.
-You can read more here about how Pisco is made in Peru at one of the oldest Pisco wineries.
+You can read more about how Pisco is made in Peru, at one of the oldest Pisco wineries.

-If you are interested in learning more about Chilean Pisco and Pisco Sour, here is a great article from The Chicago Reader which goes in-depth into finding the perfect Pisco Sour.
+If you are interested in learning more about Chilean Pisco and Pisco Sour, this article from The Chicago Reader which goes in-depth into finding the perfect Pisco Sour.

 Savor The Adventure!

 Book a Tour